yukondude/Scripnix0/README.md

 Written between 2007 and 2014 by Dave Rogers <yukondude.com>.

 This is free and unencumbered software released into the public domain.
-See the LICENCE file for details.
+Refer to the LICENCE file for the not-so-fine print.

 Reporting Bugs
 --------------